English3000/elixir_vocab/README.md

 The purpose of this project is twofold: to audit of the existing `Kernel` for maintainers, and to provide better-organized documentation for newcomers.

 We will work our way up from the simplest to the most complex COMMONLY USED data structures in Elixir.
-We will focus ONLY on functions related to these data structures.
+We will focus ONLY on functions related to these data structures (and ignore the redundant ones).

 1. `Atom`
 * `Integer` + `Float`